Ascot United F.C.

 Ascot United Football Club is a football club based in Ascot, Berkshire, England.
-They are currently members of the and play at Ascot Racecourse.
+They are currently members of the and play at the Racecourse Ground.

 History

 The club was founded in 1965.
 In 2001 they joined the Senior Division of the Reading League, going on to win the league in 2006–07.
 As a result, the club were promoted to Division One East of the Hellenic League.
 After finishing fourth in their first season, they claimed the runners-up spot in 2008–09 season, earning promotion to the Premier Division.
 The club made its debut in the FA Vase in the 2010–11 season and the 2011–12 season saw them play in the FA Cup for the first time.
 Their first match was against Wembley, which was the first-ever FA Cup match streamed live on Facebook.
 The game also led to Ascot's then-record attendance of 1,149.
 In 2013–14 the club won the Hellenic League Challenge Cup, defeating Ardley United 2–1 in the final.
 They won the Hellenic League's Floodlit Cup in 2015–16 with a 2–0 win against Brimscombe & Thrupp in the final.

 The 2018–19 season saw Ascot win the Challenge Cup for a second time with a 3–1 win against Windsor in the final.
 At the end of the season they were transferred to the Premier Division of the Combined Counties League.
 Following league reorganisation in 2021, the club were placed in the Premier Division North of the league.
 In 2022–23 they were Premier Division North champions, earning promotion to the South Central Division of the Isthmian League.
 The club also won the FA Vase, defeating holders Newport Pagnell Town 1–0 in the final at Wembley Stadium.

 In 2024–25 Ascot finished fourth in the South Central Division, qualifying for the promotion play-offs, in which they lost 2–1 to Hanworth Villa in the semi-finals.